Friday Morning Brief Nov 17, 2023

 Diwali Officially a Holiday

-On Tuesday, Hochul signedbill making Diwali a NYC public school holiday, mandating that all city public schools close on the 15th day of the eighth month of the Indian calendar annually.
+On Tuesday, Hochul signed a bill making Diwali a NYC public school holiday, mandating that all city public schools close on the 15th day of the eighth month of the Indian calendar annually.
 Diwali is a significant festival of lights for Hindus, Jains, Sikhs, and some Buddhist communities, with over one billion individuals celebrating the holiday annually.
 With NYC having large South-Asian communities, many lawmakers pushed to make Diwali an official holiday during this year’s session.
 Earlier this year, Speaker Carl Heastie announcedthat he and the Assembly were committed to passing bills to make Diwali an official holiday in the state alongside Lunar New Year – which Hochul signed in September.
 The Assembly sponsor and first Indian-American and first Hindu elected to state office, Jenifer Rajkumar, explained, “For over two decades, the South Asian community has lobbied for the Diwali holiday… By signing my bill, we say to over 600,000 Hindu, Sikh, Jain, and Buddhist New Yorkers, ‘We see you, we recognize you, and Diwali is an American holiday.’”

 Bill Combating Deed Thefts Signed By Hochul